adityabn6/BIOS625HW3/README.md

 # BIOS625HW3
 # Linear Regression Package

-The package enables fitting a Linear Regression model for a continous response variable with both continous and/or categorical data
+The package enables fitting a Linear Regression model for a continous response variable against both continous and/or categorical covariates

 ## Description